Is your dog stick-obsessed, hunting for sticks every time he goes for a walk?

 However, these are real risks that are worth considering before you let your dog pick up any old stick off the ground.
 A stick toy you buy from the shop doesn’t have the risks because they were manufactured with your dog’s safety in mind.

-If any of these points apply to you or you want a fun new toy to give your dog as a present, then a stick toy is a perfect gift for your dog.
+If any of these points apply to you or you want a fun new toy to give your dog as a present, then a fake stick will make an awesome dog toy for your pup.

 Want to know which stick toy is best for your dog?
 Check out our recommendations below, tested by real dogs!